How Lawyers Can Transition Into Legal Tech

 Coding can be useful.
 I code now, so I am not going to pretend otherwise.
 But legal tech is not only software engineering.
 It also includes legal operations, product thinking, automation, document systems, compliance, data, AI workflows, and the ability to turn legal mess into something structured enough for software to help.

-A legal background is not baggage.
+A legal background is definitely a huge advantage in a tech world.
 It already trains you to notice things that matter in software:

 Those instincts transfer well.
 A good tool is more than a screen with buttons.
 It is a set of decisions about what should happen, when it should happen, who should be allowed to do it, and what record should be kept afterward.